 - Subscribe to a check authorization agency.
 These services allow you to scan checks at the point of sale to see if a customer has bounced checks recently.
 If a customer has a recent history of attempting to pay with NSF checks, you can choose to refuse the sale.

-Keep track of your incoming funds with our accounting software.
+Keep track of your incoming funds with Patriot’s accounting software.
 Try it for free today!